This Presidential Candidate Wants to Give Every Adult $1,000 a Month

 “Somehow, we’re going to have [to provide a financial solution] when 30% of the malls close in the next four years, and millions of retail workers get sent home; and when call center jobs get automated by artificial intelligence and 2.5 billion call center workers get sent home; and when trucks start driving themselves and 3.5 million truckers riot because they can no longer feed their families,” he said.

-Faricy says the concern is a valid one: “If there continues to be income inequality due in part to globalization and automation, then this could become a more more attractive solution if there are generations of people who feel that they are working and not getting ahead.”
+Faricy says the concern is a valid one: “If there continues to be income inequality due in part to globalization and automation, then this could become a more attractive solution if there are generations of people who feel that they are working and not getting ahead.”

 Yang doesn’t think that Booker, or Harris, or Brown, or Klobuchar can provide the fix.